How to File Louisiana Articles of Incorporation

 Shares and Stocks

 The next important information you must provide is about the stocks and shares.
 While filing the Articles of Incorporation, you must mention a minimum of one share.
-In Louisiana, to start a corporation, you need at least Three director(s) initially.
+In Louisiana, to start a corporation, you need at least three directors initially.
 When filing the incorporation documents, you must provide the share of directors in the corporation.
 It decides the ownership of the company.

-If you amend Louisiana Articles of Incorporation in the future, you will not be able to change the initial directors.
+If you amend the Louisiana Articles of Incorporation in the future, you will not be able to change the initial directors.
 You might need an additional form to change the initial directors’ details.
 You must check with the Louisiana SOS while filing the Articles of Incorporation amendment.

 Additional Documents